zone117x/node-cryptonote-pool/README.md

     /* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "monero",

+    /* Used for front-end display */
+    "symbol": "MRO",

     "coinUnits": 100000000,
     "transferFee": 1000000,